Decomposition by Successive Convex Approximation: A Unifying Approach for Linear Transceiver Design in Heterogeneous Networks: Customized Algorithms for Precoder Design

 \subsection{Linear Precoder Design for IBC Model}

 First let us consider the IBC model in which there is a single BS in each cell.
-The objective is to design the optimal linear precoders subject to the sum power constraint.
-As each cell consists of a single BS, $\bV_{i_k}$ is used to denote the transmit precoder used by the BS in cell $k$ to transmit to user $i_k$.
-In this case, there is no penalty term $s(\bV)$, and the sets $\cV^{q_k}$ and $\cV^k$ collapse to a single feasible set given by $\cV^k=\sum_{i_k\in\mathcal{I}_k}\trace(\bV_{i_k}\bV^H_{i_k})\le \bar{P}_k$.
-Hence the subproblem \eqref{problemLowerBoundGeneral} is given by{ } Clearly both the constraints and the objective of the above problem are separable among the BSs.
-Therefore we can decompose this problem into $K$ independent subproblems, with the $k$-th subproblem taking the following form{ } Let $\lambda^k\ge 0$ denote the Lagrangian multiplier associated with the power constraint.
-Then the Lagrangian function for problem \eqref{problemIBC-SUB} is given by \eqref{eq:Lagrangian} (excluding constants that are not related to $(\lambda^k,\bV^k)$).
+As each cell consists of a single BS, $\bV_{i_k}$ is used to denote the transmit precoder intended for user $i_k$.
+In this case, $s(\bV)\equiv 0$, and the sets $\cV^{q_k}$ and $\cV^k$ collapse to a single set, cf. \eqref{eqSumPower}.
+The subproblem \eqref{problemLowerBoundGeneral} is given by{ } \!\!Clearly both the constraints and the objective of the above problem are separable among the BSs.
+Therefore we can decompose this problem into $K$ independent subproblems of the form{ } \!\!Let $\lambda^k\ge 0$ denote the Lagrangian multiplier associated with the power constraint.
+Then the Lagrangian function for problem \eqref{problemIBC-SUB} is given by \eqref{eq:Lagrangian}.